justwawre/Alex/CSAPP3/README.md

 这是一个不包含cache 的简化模型

-The central processing unit (CPU), or simply processor, is the engine that interprets (or executes) instructions stored in main memory.
+The central processing unit (CPU), or simply processor, is the engine that interprets (or executes) instructions stored in main memory.
 At its core is a word-sized storage device (or register) called the program counter (PC).
 At any point in time, the PC points at (contains the address of) some machine-language instruction in main memory

 The processor reads the instruction from memory pointed at by the program counter (PC), interprets the bits in the instruction, performs some simple operation dictated by the instruction, and then updates the PC to point to the next instruction, which may or may not be contiguous in memory to the instruction that was just executed.

 There are only a few of these simple operations, and they revolve around main memory, the register file, and the arithmetic/logic unit (ALU).
-The register file is a small storage device that consists of a collection of word-sized registers, each with its own unique name.
+The register file is a small storage device that consists of a collection of word-sized registers, each with its own unique name (如 IA-32的 EAX、EBX、ECX、EDX).
 The ALU computes new data and address values.

 ## cache
 To deal with the processor-memory gap, system designers include smaller faster storage devices called cache memories (or simply caches) that serve as